 Nude Beaches in the Greek Islands

-The Caribbean-like waters by the camping site of the island of Antiparos is an official nude beach, or so says a sign that welcomes you there.
-It says it’s been so since the 1970s, so if you choose this beach, make sure you’re not going with someone who isn’t willing to take it all off.
+The Caribbean-like waters by the camping site of the island of Antiparos is an official nude beach, or so says a sign that welcomes you there (pictured at the top of this page).
+It says it’s been so since the 1970s, so if you choose this beach, make sure you’re not going with someone who isn’t willing to take off their bathing suit.
 Long-time nudists who found this beach and kept it as one of their havens resent it being “invaded” by “textiles.”

 The clear waters and peaceful natural landscape of the huge-but-hidden beach of Lageri make it one of the Greek islands’ best beaches, but don’t tell anyone.
 You’ll want to enjoy this paradise without the crowds, and, if you’re a naturist, before the textile crowds invade it.
 It still only attracts a few well-informed tourists, mostly gay men, but also an increasing number of young straight couples.